Best Online Degrees in: Real Estate

 - Real Estate Entrepreneurship.
 Students will learn about the dynamics of real estate development in the United States, studying both past and present real estate projects.
 They will study the risks common to real estate development and develop their skill set in areas of leadership, decision making, financing, budgeting, and marketing.

 Students will participate in lectures and discussions, most likely via a content management system.
 Case studies will provide exposure to real world applications of real estate issues.
 Students will be evaluated based on midterms and final exams.

 Building a Career

 Real estate majors may go on to work in consulting firms, insurance companies, banks, and other facilities, where they will work as buyers, entrepreneurs, property managers, agents, brokers, or appraisers.
 However, before they join the workforce individuals must obtain a real estate license.
 They must pass a series of exams and gain some experience in the field before they can call themselves “realtors.”

-According to the US Bureau of Labor Statistics’ (BLS) 2010 Occupational Outlook Handbook, the median annual wage of real estate brokers was $54,910 and the median annual wage of real estate sales agents was $40,030.
-Government economists estimate that the field will experience average rates of job growth from 2010-2020.
+According to the US Bureau of Labor Statistics’ (BLS) Occupational Outlook Handbook, the median annual wage of real estate brokers was $54,910 and the median annual wage of real estate sales agents was $40,030.
+Government economists estimate that the field will experience average rates of job growth.
 However, remember that these figures are just estimates and your particular salary or job prospects will depend on your level of education, experience, and your employer.